Luchador/GUD/tools/geditor/docs/PORTAL_PLACEMENT.md

 volume.

 Saving writes portal geometry and links into the native BG included by Create ROM.
-Existing indices, polygon addresses and flags are preserved; margins are preserved unless explicitly edited.
+Deletion compacts the table; surviving polygon addresses, flags and margins are preserved unless explicitly edited.
 Native coordinates are floats rather than integer BG vertex coordinates.
 Exact native values are retained in history so Undo after saving restores the original coordinates without accumulating scale-conversion rounding.

 The native limit remains 199 portals.
 Additions append to the table and normal repeat saves reuse their storage.
-Undo/save/redo across portal additions is supported; replacing additions after saving can leave unused metadata to keep original addresses stable.
+Deletion frees portal capacity.
+Undo/save/redo across portal additions and deletions is supported; saved edits can leave unused metadata to keep original addresses stable.
 No tank connections are added automatically to Depot's rooms 20–24.